nanakoohashi/Customer-churn/Plan.md

   - Momentum
   - Number of Nodes in the Middle Layer
   - Number of Middle Layers to Add
+ - **Additional Types of Neural Networks**
+  - Linear networks—two layers (input and output layer), does not handle complexities well and can be considered as a “baseline model”     - Bayesian networks
+  - Probabilistic network (PNN)—consisting of 3–4 layers
+  - Generalized regression (GRNN)—trains quickly but executes slowly
+  - Deep learning—ANNs with more than one hidden layer, may be recurrent in design
 - Generalized additive models (e.g., regression models)
 - General classification/regression tree models
 - General CHAID models